POL-GA 1100 Introduction to Political Theory (Core) (PDF: 180KB)

 In this course, we will ascertain the real and hidden meanings of China as a civilization-state -- and more.
 We will attempt to bring things up to date, by examining China’s second rise-- after a century and a half in decline-- and its implications, including what has made the “China Model” tick (i.e., rapid and sustained development in the absence of a Western-type liberal democracy), and its challenge to theory (both comparative-politics and IR theory) .

-This course is designed to give students an understanding of the major causes of contemporary migration and population displacement.
-Global, regional, and national processes contributing to and driving refugee and migration flows will be examined.
-Students will consider a range of critical issues and factors contributing to displacement, particularly under conditions of poverty, uneven development, competition for resources, political instability, weak governance, violence, environmental degradation and natural disasters.
+This course is designed to provide an understanding of the major causes of contemporary migration and population displacement.
+Global, regional, and national processes driving refugee and migration flows will be examined.
+Students will consider a range of critical issues and factors contributing to displacement, including poverty, uneven development, competition for resources, globalization, political instability, war, and climate change.
+Human trafficking and smuggling, international human rights protections, xenophobia, citizenship and statelessness will also be addressed.

 POL-GA 3501 Civil War